ssgwsg-acn/SFC_Payment_Gateway/README.md

 \* Note that for the initial claim request, contact information shared by the e-Service will be pre-populated if the user has not transacted with SSG/WSG before.

-<b>STEP 2 – CALLING THE ENCRYPTION API</b>
+#### Step 2 – Calling the Encryption API
+To cater for increased security and confidentiality of data, all data must be encrypted before being transferred to and from government organisations.
+Given that the request payload will contain sensitive information (such as NRIC), the request payload must be encrypted before being submitted to SSG.
+At the same time, encryption ensures the integrity of the data transactions between systems since they are sent using trusted certificates.

 <p align="center">
   <img src="https://github.com/ssgwsg-acn/TestPayment/raw/master/img/payment_processS2.png">
 </p>

-To cater for increased security and confidentiality of data, all data must be encrypted before being transferred to and from government organisations.
-Given that the request payload will contain sensitive information (such as NRIC), the request payload must be encrypted before being submitted to SSG.
-At the same time, encryption ensures the integrity of the data transactions between systems since they are sent using trusted certificates.
+Once the e-Service has the required information, it can map the details to the encryption API request.
+The details about the encryption API are available in the [swagger](https://developer.ssg-wsg.sg/webapp/docs/product/7KU1xrpxljJZnsIkJP6QNF/group/2RTLOUTuE3Dkgf7MOdn0Cm#).The API will then encrypt the request payload using Trust Certificates provided by SSG.
+This is to ensure that the data transfer between the e-Service and SSG is secure and all information is kept confidential.
 From the details gathered in Step 1, the e-Service should map the information to the structure given below and call the encryption API.
 ```
 {